darrencrj/SOTF_HOST_ROTATE_LAUNCHER/README.md

 * I'm not responsible for any missing or corrupted save files.
 * You might wanna backup all files in "\AppData\LocalLow\Endnight\SonsOfTheForest\Saves" before trying this.
 * You are responsible to check if the powershell script is doing anything funny.
 (Please leverage AI to check the script if you have concerns)

 ---

+## Last Tested Sons Of The Forest Release Is Oct 4, 2025

+---